The Blaschke conjecture and great circle fibrations of spheres: The moving frame

 \subsection{Structure equations of the Hopf fibration}

-To fix the Hopf fibration as well as the flat projective structure, transformations must take complex lines to complex lines, since the Hopf fibration on the sphere is the quotient (by rescaling by positive numbers) of the fibration of $\C{n+1} \backslash 0$ into complex lines through the origin.
-The circle fibers can be oriented by using the natural orientation on complex lines, and we will take them to be thus oriented. \begin{lemma} Let $V$ be a complex vector space of dimension at least two.
-Every invertible real linear map of $V$ which takes complex lines to complex lines, preserving the natural orientation of complex lines, is complex linear. \end{lemma} \extraStuff{ Obviously the result is not true for $V$ of one complex dimension. \begin{proof} Take $e_1, e_2 \in V$ any two vectors which are linearly independent over the complex numbers.
-Then $ge_1,ge_2$ must still be linearly independent over the complex numbers, because $e_1,e_2$ belong to distinct complex lines, so $g$ must take these to distinct complex lines.
-Take $h$ any complex linear transformation taking $g e_1 \mapsto e_1, ge_2 \mapsto e_2$.
-To show that $g$ is complex linear on the complex 2-plane spanned by $e_1,e_2$ it suffices to show that $hg$ is.
-So without loss of generality, we can assume $g e_1 = e_1$ and $g e_2 = e_2$.
-Consequently there must be real constants $a_j,b_j$ so that
+To fix the Hopf fibration as well as the flat projective structure, transformations must take complex lines to complex lines, since the Hopf fibration on the sphere is the quotient (by rescaling by positive numbers) of the fibration of \(\C{n+1} \backslash 0\) into complex lines through the origin.
+The circle fibers can be oriented by using the natural orientation on complex lines, and we will take them to be thus oriented. \begin{lemma} Let \(V\) be a complex vector space of dimension at least two.
+Every invertible real linear map of \(V\) which takes complex lines to complex lines, preserving the natural orientation of complex lines, is complex linear. \end{lemma}

+The result is not true for \(V\) of one complex dimension. \begin{proof} Take \(e_1, e_2 \in V\) any two vectors which are linearly independent over the complex numbers.
+Then \(ge_1,ge_2\) must still be linearly independent over the complex numbers, because \(e_1,e_2\) belong to distinct complex lines, so \(g\) must take these to distinct complex lines.
+Take \(h\) any complex linear transformation taking \(g e_1 \mapsto e_1, ge_2 \mapsto e_2\).
+To show that \(g\) is complex linear on the complex 2-plane spanned by \(e_1,e_2\) it suffices to show that \(hg\) is.
+So without loss of generality, we can assume \(g e_1 = e_1\) and \(g e_2 = e_2\).
+Consequently there must be real constants \(a_j,b_j\) so that